 One artist who started in obscurity and ended up an icon, decades after his death in 1974 at age twenty-six, is Nick Drake, who definitely went from 1973’s zero to 2000’s hero in quite astonishing fashion.
 In Drake’s case, it likely never would have happened without the advocacy of his old record label man from the seventies, Joe Boyd, who kept Drake’s LPs in print for all those years.
 That, in fact, is how I became a fan around 1990, the time when I was collecting all things folk-rock on Boyd’s Hannibal Records.
 During Drake’s own lifetime, his records did not sell well at all.
 It’s a testament to Boyd’s generosity (and that of Chris Blackwell of Island) that he even managed to get three of them out.
 As a teen, along with Richard Thompson and Sandy Denny’s trademark melancholy and John Martyn’s unguarded soulfulness, Drake’s music became the soundtrack to my isolation and a great source of solace.

 All the hype and legend aside, it’s the otherworldliness of Drake’s elfin music that is so appealing — while Fairport Convention and their ilk unearthed two hundred-year-old traditional songs, Drake’s lyrics, intoned in his soft voice, conjure up visions of a magical, misty walled garden that the ills of industrialization have never touched — a fairyland as in the fiction of William Morris or Lord Dunsany.
-Where the modern world enters his music, it’s always as a threatening, almost evil presence threatening to destroy a bucolic idyll.
+Where the modern world enters his music, it’s always as a looming, almost evil presence threatening to destroy a bucolic idyll.

 A decade after my discovery of Drake’s music, I was watching TV and a car commercial came on.
 My jaw almost fell off my face when I recognized the title track of Drake’s last album, Pink Moon, a record usually referenced as the cry of a soul in serious trauma.
 Selling cars?
 I was disgusted and horrified at this cheapening of a great legacy.
 However, the commercial somehow sparked a massive upswell of interest from indie hipsters in the enigmatic Drake’s work.
 And of course, the fact that Drake was both long-dead and had been enigmatic while alive no doubt contributed greatly to that.
 I remember a Drake song being featured in the movie The Royal Tenenbaums, a painfully, knowingly pretentious movie and the only one I ever walked out of.
 But the fact that hip dudes were now choosing Nick’s songs for their oh-so-cool movie soundtracks was quite telling.